 Some of the most memorable songs are written with surprisingly simple chords.
 While it’s true that there are many types of chords, understanding major and minor chords already prepares you with enough skills to start playing the songs you enjoy listening to.

-You might have been taught, it’s possible to tell minor and major chords apart just by listening to how they sound: a major chord sounds ‘happy’, while a minor chord sounds ‘sad’.
+You might have been taught that it’s possible to tell minor and major chords apart just by listening to how they sound: a major chord sounds ‘happy’, while a minor chord sounds ‘sad’.

 When the third note and fifth note are built on top of every note within the C major scale, you can learn a pattern of chord type: the first, fourth and fifth chord built within every major scale will always be major chords.
 Also, every second, third, and sixth chord built on every major scale will always be minor chords.